 Tip 4: Avoid Limping

 Limping in poker is when a player enters the game by calling or matching the minimum bet instead of raising.
+This is a must use advanced online poker tip for 2020 you should not take lightly.
 These players are often targeted by pros as the game goes on and limping can be a sign that you should have folded the hand.
 Instead, remember to play tight and aggressive and only enter if you’re willing to raise.
 A good rule to live by is to try to raise 3x the big blind when you have a hand you want to play.
 From there, if you’re really confident add an additional big blind for every player who limped in.

 If you have a good hand this can significantly raise your stakes.
 Your odds remain the same pre-flop as before you bet, but if you’re betting large when you’re in the big blind you now have the opportunity to win on the other players’ fold.